WASdev/ci.docker.websphere-traditional/base/README.md

 The Dockerfiles take values for the following variables at build time:

 Dockerfile.prereq
-* user (optional, default is 'was') - user used for the installation
+* USER (optional, default is 'was') - user used for the installation
-* group (optional, default is 'was') - group the user belongs to
+* GROUP (optional, default is 'was') - group the user belongs to
 * URL (required) - URL from where the binaries are downloaded

 Dockerfile.install
-* user (optional, default is 'was') - user used for the installation
+* USER (optional, default is 'was') - user used for the installation
-* group (optional, default is 'was') - group the user belongs to
+* GROUP (optional, default is 'was') - group the user belongs to

 Dockerfile.profile
 * CELL_NAME (optional, default is 'DefaultCell01') - cell name